-In this article we focus on Customer Value Management (CVM), i.e. measuring how a company’s customers perceive value for money compared their competitors’ customers (sometimes also known as Customer Value Added (CVA)).
+In this whitepaper we focus on Customer Value Management, i.e. measuring how a company’s customers perceive value for money compared their competitors’ customers, sometimes also known as Customer Value Added.
+Download the whitepaper below.

 Companies do everything in their power to make their customers happy, whether by providing great service, incredible customer experience or simply by offering the biggest discount.
 A happy customer is a return customer.
 Therefore it’s crucial that companies gain insight into just how satisfied their customers actually are.